shabin5785/Golang_notes/GO_Notes_1.md

 - by values : int, float, string, bool and struct. ( value types).. need pointers for these

 - all keys in map shld be of same type.
 Values shld be of same type.
 But key and values need not to be same type

+- go needs commas after every entry inside objects.. even for last entry

+- structs can have value of diff types, while map shld have of same type